 A 9 level pagoda signifies completeness as the nine numbers make up a whole cycle.
 It is best used to attract academic luck while being able to subdue bad luck and negative energy in general.

-The Taipei 101 which was the world’s tallest building for a period of time is also shaped like a mega pagoda.
+The Taipei 101 which was the world’s tallest building for a period of time is also shaped like a mega pagoda with 8 canted sections.

 In superstition, the pagoda is also associated with being able to ward off spirits with bad intentions as they are afraid of being pulled into it and get trapped.